FOR ALL BILLING-RELATED QUESTIONS:

 Can you prescribe medication?

 Yes.
-We have two psychiatrists on staff that that specialize in prescribing psychotropic medication.
-Six states allow prescriptive authority for psychologists; however, psychologists are currently unable to assist with prescriptions for medication in the state of Florida.
+We have one board-certified physician psychiatrist on staff that specializes in prescribing psychotropic medication.
+Currently, 7 states allow prescriptive authority for psychologists; however, psychologists are currently unable to provide prescriptions for medication in the state of Florida.

 What services do you NOT offer?